dougissi/counting-triangles/README.md

 Therefore, `S.dot(S).dot(S).trace() / 6` represents the number of triangles!

 ## Code Examples
-Here is a [link](jupyter-notebook.html) to a full-page view of a Jupyter notebook that demonstrates the example we've worked through here, as well as one additional example.
+Here is a <a href="https://www.dougissi.com/counting-triangles/jupyter-notebook.html/" target="_blank">link to a Jupyter Notebook</a> that demonstrates the example we've worked through here, as well as one additional example.

 Or you can download a copy of the .ipynb file [here](/assets/counting-triangles-in-node-graphs.ipynb).